mid-at-coding/cablegen/README.md

 [Cablegen] ; global settings
 free_formation = false ; whether unmergeable tiles (0xf) are allowed to move
-cores = 1              ; how many cores are used during generation and solving
+cores = 1              ; how many cores are used during generation and solving nox = 0                ; generate and solve as if merging to this tile will lead to death

 [Generate] ; generation specific settings dir = ./boards/        : where generated unsolved boards will go, relative to where cablegen is run